jfieberg/Data4Ecologists/README.md

 - **predPom**: A data file with paired mortality estimates of humans and non-human predators on shared prey.
 - **reeffish**: catch-effort data for black sea bass (*Centropristis striata*) from the Southeast Reef Fish Survey.
 - **RIKZdat**: marine benthic data from nine inter-tidal areas along the Dutch coast.
+- **Selake**: A fictitious (but realistic) data containing logged Selenium concentrations in a set of 9 lakes and a sample of 83 fish from these lakes.
 - **slugs**: number of slugs found beneath 40 tiles in each of two permanent grasslands.
 - **sockeye**: estimates of Sockeye salmon in the Fraser River that pass through a monitoring station at Mission and that eventually spawn or are caught up river.
 - **trombone**: comparison of 5 experimental practice conditions for 30 trombonists from 3 colleges.